 She was employed by the New York Botanical Garden from about 1911 to 1932.
 Her illustrations are housed at the National Geographic Magazine and in the Contributions from the U.S. National Herbarium.
 These drawings of various opuntiads are from The Cactaceae, v1.
 Full-size drawings are available at Plant Illustrations.

 We compared our field observations of opuntias with the information we found from these sources to identify the plants that we observed.
 Additionally, we consulted with other specialists and scientists on an ad hoc basis.
 Herein, we provide evidence to support our findings in the form of descriptions, published literature, photo-reproductions of herbarium samples, and in situ photographs.
 Opuntia Web does not provide new taxonomic decisions.
 Rather, it uses published descriptions of species and identifies the plants in the field.
-Taxonomy is a separate discipline from identification of plants with published materials.
+Taxonomy is a separate discipline from the identification of plants in the field using published materials.
+Opuntia Web does Field Botany.

 Our understanding of Opuntia continues to evolve, and there are many names available for some species.
 A single citation is used herein to provide an Opuntia species name.
 The precise citation chosen provides the earliest identifying name for the taxon as we treat it and a place for the reader to start if more information is desired.
 Tropicos is a good place to expand the search for alternate treatments.